Summer BBQ Catering: Planning a Full-Service Event

 Offer a mix of seating styles.
 Tables, high-tops, and shaded spots help guests find their place.
 Variety keeps the space dynamic.

 Keep pathways open.
-Clear lines of movement prevent bottlenecks and keep conversations uninterrupted during summer BBQ catering events.
+Clear lines of movement support the flow of summer BBQ catering, preventing bottlenecks and keeping conversations uninterrupted.

 Let staff guide the flow.
 Staff presence helps guests know where to go without needing instruction.